Health Benefits of Smoothies and Juices

-In the summer we consume a large amount of juices and smoothies.
+Juices and smoothies are favorites of many people who find themselves consuming a large amount of them.
 But are they mostly nutritious or fattening?
-In hot days there is an increase in the consumption of fruit and vegetable juices and shakes – based on water or milk.
+Especially in hot days there is an increase in the consumption of fruit and vegetable juices and shakes – based on water or milk.
 In this article we will try to clarify few issues regarding the health benefits of juices and smoothies:

 Are there health benefits of these juices and smoothies or is it better to eat fresh vegetables and fruits?

 When the juice squeezed right now, it has a very high health value with lots of vitamins and it’s even easier to digest and absorb the nutrients compared to eating whole fruits and vegetables.
 But it’s important to note: nutritional value of juices and smoothies is kept when they are fresh, but as time goes on, more vitamins and antioxidants break down and become unuseful to the body.
 Also some juices don’t contain the same amount of fiber as eating the whole fruit or vegetable.

 · Tomato juice – contains a very large amount of vitamin C and lycopene, which helps prevent prostate cancer and cataracts.